| home

 endeavors, and enhance your sense of worth and esteem.

 You will have to honestly look at yourself and your motives.
-The
+The ego is

 intent on PROVING itself, so anything not reinforcing to this negative